Marijuana is one of the most commonly used drugs

 Marijuana Addiction Treatment

-Marijuana addiction can be treated successfully with similar treatments to other substance use disorders.
-Treatment is always individualized and may include a range of different therapies according to your needs.
+Marijuana addiction can be treated successfully using treatments similar to those for other substance use disorders.
+Treatment is always individualized and may include various therapies according to your needs.

 Valium® Misuse Recovery